locationtech/spatial4j/README.md

 ### Future Road Map Ideas

 * Support for projections by incorporating Proj4j
-* More surface-of-sphere implemented shapes (LineString, Polygon)
+* More surface-of-sphere implemented shapes (LineString, Polygon), such as by using Geo3D
 * Polygon pole wrap
 * Multi-dimensional?